 Viewing $H^1(X_1, F^*L_1^{-2})$ as the affine space, we shall see that both $A$ and $K$ are actually closed subvarieties, see Propositions \ref{affine} and \ref{cone}.
-One of the main points of the paper is to show for a generic curve $X_1\in \mathscr{M}_{g,r}$, $A\cap K\neq \emptyset$.
-This fact has the consequence that one finds then a $W_2$-lifting $X_2$ and a Hodge filtration $Fil_1$ on $C^{-1}_{X_1\subset X_2}(E_1,\theta_1)$ such that the isomorphism \ref{eq00} holds, see Proposition \ref{prop20}.
+One of the main points of the paper is to show that for a generic curve $X_1\in \mathscr{M}_{g,r}$, $A\cap K\neq \emptyset$.
+This fact has the consequence that one finds then a $W_2$-lifting $X_2$ and a Hodge filtration $Fil_1$ on $C^{-1}_{X_1\subset X_2}(E_1,\theta_1)$ such that the isomorphism (\ref{eq00}) holds, see Proposition \ref{prop20}.
 This is the way we prove Theorem \ref{thm03}.
 We use a degeneration argument to show $A\cap K\neq \emptyset$ for a generic curve.
-In fact, we consider a totally degenerate curve of genus $g$ with $r$-marked points in \S4, where we are able to prove the intersection $A\cap K$ consists of a unique element and is particularly nonempty.
-In \S5, we show that $A$s and $K$s glue into families when the base curve $X_1$ deforms and then, by the upper semi-continuity, it follows that $A\cap K\neq \emptyset$ for closed points in an open neighborhood of a totally degenerate curve.\\
+In fact, we consider a totally degenerate curve of genus $g$ with $r$-marked points in \S4, where we are able to prove the intersection $A\cap K$ consists of a unique element and consequently is nonempty.
+In \S5, we show that $A$s and $K$s form families when the base curve $X_1$ deforms and then, by upper semi-continuity, it follows that $A\cap K\neq \emptyset$ for closed points in a nonempty open neighborhood of a totally degenerate curve.

 Now we turn to the lifting problem of a periodic Higgs bundle.
 The key is to resolve the obstruction class of lifting the Hodge filtration.
-For this purpose, we rediscover the \emph{ordinary} condition due to S. Mochizuki \cite{Mo} introduced somewhat twenty years ago. \begin{definition} Assume that $\mathscr{L} \in\text{Pic}^0(X_1)$.
-We call $s\in \text{Hom}(L_1\otimes\mathscr{L}, F^*L_1)$ ordinary if the composite is injective, where the second map is induced by the sheaf morphism $\check{s}^{2}$. \end{definition} This definition is equivalent to the one given by Mochizuki loc. cit., although it was stated in a totally different form.
+For this purpose, we make the following \begin{definition} Assume that $\mathscr{L} \in\text{Pic}^0(X_1)$.
+We call $s\in \text{Hom}(L_1\otimes\mathscr{L}, F^*L_1)$ ordinary if the composite is injective, where the second map is induced by the sheaf morphism $\check{s}^{2}$. \end{definition} This definition is equivalent to the one introduced by Mochizuki in \cite{Mo}, although it was stated in a totally different form.
 In our context, the ordinariness ensures the existence of lifting Hodge filtrations.
 See \S\ref{lifting section}.
 Denote by $(E_n, \theta_n, Fil_n, \phi_n)$ the two-periodic Higgs bundle over $X_n$ in \eqref{tower}.
-Here comes Theorem \ref{thm04}.
+This brings us to Theorem \ref{thm04}.